Applying to university and UCAS deadlines

-- As is the case with any deadline, do not leave your application to the last minute.
-From March to September research courses and universities attend open days, higher education fairs and conferences.
+Don't leave your application to the last minute.
+From March to September, research courses and universities attend open days, higher education fairs and conferences.

-- If you're a performing arts student, you may want to apply to a conservatoire.
-Applications to most of these institutions need to be made through UCAS Conservatoires, and you can read about more about this system and the key dates here.
+Performing arts students can apply to a conservatoire.
+Applications to most of these institutions need to be made through UCAS Conservatoires.
 Many colleges also recruit through the UCAS system.
-Along with universities, these institutions help to make up the list of over 700 providers featured in our Course Chooser.

-- If you are looking for postgraduate study, some are accessed via the UCAS Postgraduate service, while others are processed by direct application.
-Read more about postgraduate applications here.
+If you are looking for postgraduate (PG) study, some are accessed via UCAS' Postgraduate service, while most are processed by direct application.
+There is normally no limit as to the number of direct online applications you can make to PG courses.